[Tolen Ren's memory]

 JANEWAY: Is this normal?

-since the implant.
+the implant.

 JANEWAY: I'd like to take him back with us to our medical facility.

-better suited to stabilize his condition.
+to stabilise his condition.

-MINISTER KRAY: All right, but you're not to leave orbit with him.
+KRAY: All right, but you're not to leave orbit with him.

 JANEWAY: Minister, we don't intend to leave orbit until we prove his